bekk/bekk-christmas/post/talks/why-spend-time-teaching-away.md

 ### 4. You will always need talk-like skills

 You will always need talk-like skills to cope with everyday situations, such as wedding speeches, deliver a memorial speech at a funeral, or in your childrens confirmation.
 Why not start now?

+# About this calendar
+A warm welcome to this brand new **talks.christmas-calendar**!
+This calendar will throughout December give introduction to a lot of aspects of **talks**:

+- How to cope with stage fright
+- Tips & Tricks when holding presentations
+- Our analysis of different people holding talks
+- How to create a great slide deck
+- Retoric and persuasion
+- How to improvise